jurikuronen/unitig_distance/README.md

 # unitig_distance
 unitig_distance is a command line program that calculates shortest path distances in a compacted de Bruijn graph which has been constructed from genome sequences.
 Since such graphs tend to be very large and do not admit straightforward decompositions, unitig_distance aims to speed up the calculations by smart arrangement of the graph search jobs and through parallel operation.

 unitig_distance can be used together with programs such as [SpydrPick](https://github.com/santeripuranen/SpydrPick) that calculate pairwise scores for the unitigs, but cannot calculate their distances in the underlying compacted de Bruijn graph.
-For such use cases, see [Input files - Distance queries file](#distance-queries-file), [Usage - Calculating distances in compacted de Bruijn graphs](#calculating-distances-in-compacted-de-bruijn-graphs) and [Usage - Determining outliers from supplied scores](#determining-outliers-from-supplied-scores).
+For such use cases, see [Input files - Distance queries file](#distance-queries-file), [Usage - Calculating distances in a compacted de Bruijn graph](#calculating-distances-in-a-compacted-de-bruijn-graph) and [Usage - Determining outliers from supplied scores](#determining-outliers-from-supplied-scores).

 See also the project [gfa1_parser](https://github.com/jurikuronen/gfa1_parser) which can be used to create suitable input files for unitig_distance from a [Graphical Fragment Assembly (GFA) file](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md).